microsoft/YamUI/src/components/Text/Text.md

-The `Text` component simply renders a `span`.
-It offers size and color props so UI features don't need to own this CSS.
-This is both a convenience for engineers and a way to enforce consistency of supported text colors and font-size/line-height combinations.

 ### Notes for use

 `Text` is an inline element.
 Note that inline elements cannot set a smaller line-height than what is set or inherited by the nearest block-level parent element.
 For this reason, it is generally best to set a `textSize` on a parent `Block` component rather than on individual `Text` components.